Downtown

 Do not let rate alone decide the base if the walkability tradeoff will cost you time and energy both days.

-If the visit includes Brown, RISD, or a wedding venue, let that institutional anchor influence the stay decision early.
+If the visit includes Brown, RISD, or a wedding venue, let that fixed commitment influence where you stay early.

 These district pages carry the most useful geographic context for this specific Providence decision.